ntustison/PaperANTsX/Text/results.md

 proposed ANTsXNet pipeline for cross-sectional data, we evaluated its performance on longitudinal data using the longitudinally-specific evaluation strategy and data we employed with the introduction of the longitudinal version of the ANTs cortical thickness pipeline [@Tustison:2019aa].
-The ANTsXNet pipeline is not specifically tailored for longitudinal data, so we regard any positive performance in this domain as a plus that motivates the development of longitudinal extensions.
+It should be emphasized that, in contrast, the ANTsXNet pipeline is not specifically tailored for longitudinal data, so we regard any positive performance in this domain as a plus that motivates the development of future longitudinal extensions.
 The ADNI-1 data used for evaluation [@Tustison:2019aa] consisted of over 600 subjects (197 cognitive normals, 324 LMCI subjects, and 142 AD subjects) with one or more follow-up image acquisition sessions every 6 months (up to 36 months) for a total of over 2500 images.
 In addition to the ANTsXNet pipeline for the current evaluation, our previous work included the FreeSurfer [@Fischl:2012aa] cross-sectional (FSCross) and longitudinal (FSLong) streams, the ANTs cross-sectional pipeline (ANTsCross) in addition to two longitudinal ANTs-based variants (ANTsNative and ANTsSST).
 Two evaluation measurements, one unsupervised and one supervised, were used to assess comparative performance between all five pipelines.
 We add the results of the ANTsXNet pipeline evaluation in relation to these other pipelines to provide a comprehensive overview of relative performance.

 Linear-mixed effects (LME) modeling can be used to quantify between-subject and residual variabilities, the ratio of which provides an estimate of the effectiveness of a given biomarker for distinguishing between subpopulations.
 In order to assess this criteria while accounting for changes that may occur through the passage of time, we used the following Bayesian LME model:
 \begin{gather}
   Y^k_{ij} \sim N(\alpha^k_i + \beta^k_i t, \sigma_k^2) \\ \nonumber
   \alpha^k_i \sim N(\alpha^k_0, \tau^2_k) \,\,\,\, \beta^k_i \sim N(\beta^k_0, \rho^2_k) \\ \nonumber